 The primary purpose of the program is to provide supplemental research funding for international graduate students whose work shows significant promise to improve food security.
 Grants are made without regard to an applicant’s religious beliefs or absence thereof.
 The funds are to be used in some phase of field research or work in the student’s home country.
 For example, funds may be used for additional technical assistance, equipment, local travel, or other needed resources to implement the thesis research or MPS project.
 Funds are not ordinarily awarded for international airfare.
 A second purpose of the grant program is to involve and educate church members about a country's food security issues.
 As a condition of receiving the grants, students must make a presentation to members of the church about their research and how it will address hunger in their country.
 Because members of the church financially contribute to the award, they look forward to hearing about the results of students’ work after it is completed.
 Typical grants awarded are in the range of $2,000.

 The International Food Security Committee of the Church reviews the applications, conducts interviews, and selects students who will receive grants.
-The IP-CALS office will serve as the center for identification of students who might be eligible for this financial aid.
+This committee works closely with the Senior Associate Director of International Programs/Global Development at Cornell.
+This office will serve as the center for identification of students who might be eligible for this financial aid.

 Criteria for Student Eligibility